matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 **filter**

-- An example of using the filter operator in an Angular component to filter an array of items:
+- An example of using the filter operator in an Angular component to filter an array of items.

 ```ts
 import { Component } from '@angular/core';